Which chicken breeds are the egg-laying machines?

 Ameruacana is one of the most popular chicken breeds

-Now that you have a supply of fresh farm eggs, you can check out our recipes for preparing delicious dishes.
+Now that you have a supply of fresh farm eggs, check out our recipes for preparing delicious dishes.
+Share your chicken-raising experiences in our Facebook group, Chicken&Egg Lovers.